Canal 10 (Salvadoran TV channel): Channel 10: The Television Channel of El Salvador

 In 1990, the National Television returns to the Ministry of Education as a unit of Educational Cultural Television Direction but it is known as Educational Cultural Television.
 Its objective is to design, produce and disseminate programs aimed at rescuing Salvadoran values and traditions, promoting culture and permanent education in the areas of moral, civic, health, labor education, formal education, environment and others.
 There are also changes in the area of transmission and content of the programs, derived from chaos and decay, as it begins to transmit programs sent by other countries.
 International aid and the transmission of educational programs cause chaos within the institution, because there were no compatible computers with the formats they sent.
 To this is added the lack of personnel, among others.
 Little by little these factors were influencing so that programming was minimal and more national programs were transmitted, becoming more cultural.

 Channel 10 has made significant changes.
 As of January 3, 2007, it is called Canal 10 Educational and Cultural Television, and at the same time premieres a new image that represents the state television station but under the control of MINED.
 Between 1991 and 2006, it was in the hands of the National Council for Culture and Art (CONCULTURA).
 Before 2006, the institution was known as Educational Cultural Television, known for its academic programming.
 This last change is added to the six transformations that the image of the channel has suffered to date, replacing the one that was maintained during the 15 years.
 With the current change, Channel 10 announces and clarifies the hybrid nature that it will have as "Educational and Cultural Television" focusing on family and educational entertainment.
 These changes demonstrate its evolution, which is developing little by little, at a sure pace.
-Today, Channel 10 is named as "Television of El Salvador" as well as its initials TVES, which remains an educational channel.
+Later, Channel 10 is named as "Television of El Salvador" as well as its initials TVES, which remains an educational channel.
 On December 21, 2018, TVES operated transmissions for the first time on digital television in El Salvador.
+And finally the present day, that in 2020 was called Canal 10 "again" with initials C10 a new logo was presented that day.